Chuban/vfio/Hardware configurations/README.md

 ### How I did it
 For extracting the `vBIOS` I used the 1st method in Linux and edited it.

-You can add anything that you consider useful like the step needed in your distro for installing everything.
+You can add anything that you consider useful like the steps needed in your distro for installing everything or a link to your script.
 The more information, and solutions, the better.

 ### Files to modify
 #### `scripts/windows.sh`